SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 - Start a long-running operation by calling a function
 - Hvae that function start the operation and return immediately, so that our program can still be responsive to other events
 - Notify us with the result when it eventually complete.

+## setTimeOut

+**setTmeOut** is a built-in function.
+It gives a callback function similar to an event handler, i.e. only runs this after a user clicks where I attach the event listener to.
+Usually, JS code does things that are very quick.
+JS runs straight through the program synchronously(one thing after another).

+JS can only do one task at a time(single-threaded).
+So, when we give JS a task that takes a while, it doesn't stop and wait.
+It adds the slow-running task to a **ToDoList** and continues running the program.
+The task runs sometime later asynchronously -- allowing the code to run in the background without blocking the execution of other code.